Curriculum

 Spring Quarter

-This quarter students work in teams to complete an industry-led practicum project guided by a corporate partner and overseen by an academic and technical adviser.
+This quarter students work in teams to complete a practicum project.
 Students also take a core course in semantic information processing and two electives.

 Natural Language Processing (MSAI 337)